Anna Paulina Luna: Abortion

 Luna has expressed strong support for abortion bans, labeling herself a "pro-life extremist".
 She has said her anti-abortion stance originates from having dissected a chicken egg in college and seeing the chick react to a scalpel blade: "God was using that opportunity to really wake me up."

 Agriculture

 In March 2024, Luna led a letter signed by 10 House Republicans to the House Agriculture Committee opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act in the 2024 farm bill.
 The EATS Act aimed to prevent state and local governments from enforcing regulations on the production of agricultural goods sold across state lines.
 The letter expressed concern that the legislation would negatively impact American farmers and cede influence over the U.S. agricultural system to entities owned by foreign adversaries, particularly China.
 It was noted by agricultural industry observers and advocacy organizations for signaling conservative Republican opposition to federal preemption of state-level animal welfare laws such as California's Proposition 12.

+Congressional stock trading

+Luna was one of the original 16 cosponsors of the Restore Trust in Congress Act (H.R.5106), introduced on September 3, 2025, by Republican Chip Roy of Texas.
+The act, a bipartisan effort to ban members of Congress and their spouses and dependents from owning and trading stocks, had 119 cosponsors as of December 2025.